-Like volume and pitch, rate also communicate.
-Speaking too quickly or to slowly can impede understanding.
+Like volume and pitch, rate also communicates.
+Speaking too quickly or too slowly can impede understanding.
 Thus, respond to feedback from our audience and speed up or slow down your pace as appropriate.

-5.2.2.
+V.2.2.
 THE POWER OF PAUSE